 Unfortunately, a poorly drafted special needs trust can destroy any hopes an applicant has of ever qualifying for SSI.

 Quality Advice Is Necessary

 SSI is a very complicated program with rules that most attorneys who do not focus on this practice area have trouble understanding.
-Your special needs planner can guide you or your family through the complicated process of obtaining and maintaining SSI benefits.
+A qualified special needs planner in your area can guide you or your family through the complicated process of obtaining and maintaining SSI benefits.